 In some countries, including Member States of the EU, the pricing of prescription drugs is subject to governmental control.
 Additional countries may adopt similar approaches to the pricing of prescription drugs.
 There can be considerable pressure by governments and other stakeholders on prices and reimbursement levels, including as part of cost containment measures.
 Political, economic and regulatory developments may further complicate pricing negotiations, and pricing negotiations may continue after coverage and reimbursement have been obtained.
 Reference pricing used by various countries and parallel distribution, or arbitrage between low-priced and high-priced countries, can further reduce prices.
-In the U.S., recent legislative proposals and various Trump administration proposals have advanced some form of international reference pricing, with the intent of lowering drug prices in the U.S. by benchmarking U.S. drug prices to prices of similar drugs in other countries which, if passed by Congress and adopted by the Biden administration, might mean that pricing decisions by us or our collaborators outside the U.S. in the future may limit the prices we are able to charge for our products in the U.S. Publication of discounts by third-party payors or authorities may lead to further pressure on the prices or reimbursement levels within the country of publication and other countries.
+In the U.S., recent legislative and administrative proposals signal a desire to lower drug prices in the U.S. Should such a legislative or administrative initiative be established, we or our collaborators outside the U.S. in the future may be limited in the prices we are able to charge for our products in the U.S. Publication of discounts by third-party payors or authorities may lead to further pressure on the prices or reimbursement levels within the country of publication and other countries.
 If pricing is set at unsatisfactory levels or if reimbursement of our products is unavailable or limited in scope or amount, our revenues from sales by us or our collaborators and the potential profitability of our products in those countries would be negatively affected.